 Transmission Charges and Losses) Regulations, 2010, your Company as the

-Central Transmission Utility (CTU) of the Country, has been entrusted
+Central Transmission Utility (CTU) of the Country, has been assigned

-are prepared, raised and uploaded on the website portal for Designated
+raised and uploaded on the website for Designated ISTS Customers

 Your Company is fulfilling the assigned responsibilities effectively